botorch.optim

 • method (str) – Solver type, passed along to scipy.minimize.

-• options (Dict[str, Any] | None) – Dictionary of solver options, passed along to scipy.minimize.
+• options (dict[str, Any] | None) – Dictionary of solver options, passed along to scipy.minimize.

 • timeout_sec (float | None) – Timeout in seconds to wait before aborting the optimization loop if not converged (will return the best found solution thus far).